 At least 20 times a day.

-“Inbetween” and “shades of gray” is for wimps and liars.
+“In between” and “shades of grey” is for wimps and liars.

 Here’s a way to get more: make yourself unpredictable.
 Make yourself into an unhappy enigma.
 Others will spend oodles of time and energy trying to figure out what you want.
 This will make you the centre of their universe.

 32. As with anything worth being, you can’t just relate to a few points and proclaim yourself a narcissist

 You gotta practice all of it.
 Sure, give it your own spin: no slacking though!
 Make your fellow narcissists proud.